Block on Trump's Asylum Ban Upheld by Supreme Court

 Laws vary from state to state, so looking up your state's statutes on wills is essential to ensure that your handwritten will is valid.

 A handwritten will that meets a state's witness requirements is not a holographic will.
-State laws usually require that a will is “in writing" but do not specify that they need to be typed.
-In most states, a handwritten will that meets witness requirements is admissible to probate.
+State laws usually require that a will is "in writing" but do not specify that it must be typed.
+A handwritten will that meets witness requirements is admissible to probate in most states.
 However, typing a will is preferred because it avoids forcing a judge to interpret the testator's handwriting.

 Other common requirements for a valid holographic will are: